skylicht-lab/skylicht-engine/README.md

 -   More details: please preview command in **BuildCommand** folder.

+## Build data assets

-### Build Compress Texture, Shader
+### Compress Texture
+-   **Optional**, You can skip this step if you don't modify any resource texture.

--   This python tool will convert texture .TGA to compressed texture (.DDS, .ETC2, .PVRTC) to optimize gpu memory on runtime. (**Optional**, just rebuild when you modify/add texture to asset)
+-   This python tool will convert texture .TGA to compressed texture (.DDS, .ETC2, .PVRTC) to optimize gpu memory on runtime.
     ```console
     # Install Tinydb
     # https://pypi.org/project/tinydb